Chiral numerical renormalization group: Summary and Outlook

 \section{Summary and Outlook}

-In this paper we have introduced an extension of Wilson's NRG for two impurities coupled to uni-directional channel(s) at some finite separation $R$.
+In this paper, we have introduced an extension of Wilson's NRG for two impurities coupled to unidirectional channel(s) at a finite separation $R$.
 It is based on mapping each bath (channel) onto two coupled tight-binding Wilson chains, or a Wilson ladder, with the impurities coupled to one end of the ladder.
 As in a Wilson chain, the energy scales along the Wilson ladder decay exponentially with the distance from the impurities.
-We find that in the vicinity of the impurity, corresponding to high energies or short wavelengths with respect to $R$, the two chains are only weekly coupled.
-On the other hand, at low energies or long wavelengths with respect to the inter-impurity separation, we effectively get a single Wilson chain (with small next-next nearest neighbor corrections), which corresponds to the impurities being coupled to the bath at \textit{almost} the same point.
-However, it should be stressed that the impurities are never exactly at the same point, and we always retain the notion of some finite separation, which ensures the uni-directionality of the channel.
-We would like to point out that in this work we restricted ourselves to two impurities, but in principle the same procedure should apply to an arbitrary number of impurities, resulting in a Wilson chain for each impurity, which is then coupled to the other chains.
-We have also restricted ourselves to a featureless bath density of states, corresponding to a linear chiral dispersion, but the presented method can be generalized for an arbitrary chiral dispersion.
+We find that in the vicinity of the impurities, corresponding to high energies or short wavelengths with respect to $R$, the two chains are only weakly coupled.
+On the other hand, at low energies or long wavelengths with respect to the interimpurity separation, we effectively get a single Wilson chain (with small next-next nearest neighbor corrections), which corresponds to the impurities being coupled to the bath at \textit{almost} the same point.
+However, it should be stressed that the impurities are never exactly at the same point, and we always retain the notion of some finite separation, which ensures the unidirectionality of the channel.
+In this work, we restricted ourselves to two impurities, but in principle the same procedure should apply to an arbitrary number of impurities, resulting in a Wilson chain for each impurity, which is then coupled to the other chains.
+We have also restricted ourselves to a featureless bath density of states, corresponding to a linear chiral dispersion, but the presented method can be applied to an arbitrary chiral or helical dispersion.